faq

-PhD applicants: The 2025-26 PhD application cycle is open!
-I primarily admit PhD students through the iSchool program though also have the ability to recruit through the CSE program.
+I primarily admit PhD students through the iSchool though also have the ability to recruit through CSE.
+I can co-advise candidates in the HCDE and BIME programs.

 I am recruiting a PhD student to start Autumn 2025.
-If you are interested in applied NLP and human-centered AI in the domains of healthcare and/or accessibility, I welcome your application.
-I am not replying to individual emails from applicants at this time, though I aim to review all applications that specify me as a potential advisor.
+If you have a background in NLP and experience in human-centered methods, healthcare, and/or accessibility, I welcome your application.
+I am not replying to individual emails from applicants at this time.

 Masters/Undergraduate students: I occasionally accept advanced undergraduate and Masters students enrolled at UW or elsewhere to conduct research.
 If you are at UW, you can receive credit for research.
 If you reach out, please include your CV and the following information in your email: